Skip to content

 • Minnesota’s Dream Act guarantees in-state tuition and access to state aid for undocumented students.

-• Ensure counselors, advisors, and families know these rights and share resources proactively in multiple languages.
+• Train counselors, advisors, and family liaisons to share these rights proactively in multiple languages and guide families through applications.

-• Frame access to education for immigrant learners as both a civil rights obligation and an investment in Minnesota’s economic future.
+• Use board resolutions, public statements, and district commitments to affirm that equity in education is both a civil rights obligation and an investment in Minnesota’s future.

 Push Back/Push Forward Together.